kiselitza/kiselitza/README.md

 I have years of Software Engineering and Developer Advocacy experience on a top level, with an interim role as an acting Tech PM on an internal infrastructural platform before moving to Developer Relations.

-During my IT career I was priviledged to have a chance and play with various programming languages, frameworks and tech stacks in general, as well as with various tooling.
-In a sense, I see all of it simply as a toolset, nothing less and nothing more - a bounded set of steps/commands/methods/apps/tools you utilize to solve a certain challenge.
-But enough of philosophical overviews for now.

 In case you'd like to get to know more about myself check below:
 - 📫 Wanna reach out?
 Try via [LinkedIn](https://www.linkedin.com/in/kiselitza/).
 - ✍️ To read my stuff, check [dev.to](https://dev.to/kiselitza).